Proofreading 202: Using Google Docs

 In the Preferences menu, you can check/uncheck several settings.
-You can also add quick-substitution (autocorrect) rules for yourself, so if you know your common errors, you can plug them in, and Google Docs will always fix them for you.
+You can also add quick-substitution (autocorrect) rules for yourself, so if you know your common errors, you can plug them in and Google Docs will always fix them for you.

-Editing, Suggesting, and Viewing
+Editing, suggesting, and viewing

 At the top right of the document screen, you’ll find a small drop-down menu that includes three modes: Editing, Suggesting, and Viewing.
 For our purposes, we’ll focus on the first two.

 Editing is your standard setting, while Suggesting works similarly to Track Changes in Word.
-You can toggle modes either from the drop-down menu or by moving your mouse to the right side of the document and clicking the bottom button that appears.
+You can toggle modes either from the drop-down menu or by moving your mouse to the right side of the document and selecting the bottom button that appears.

 When proofreading for someone else, the Suggesting mode will be your bread and butter.
 Anything you delete will appear in strikethrough text, and anything you add will appear in a different color.
 For every change, Google Docs will also create a text box on the side of the document that explains what was done.
 The document owner can then either accept or reject your changes.

 You can leave comments on anything in a Google Doc.
 Simply highlight a word or block of text, and a little speech bubble with a plus sign inside it will appear on the right side of the document.
-Click this to leave a comment on your selection.
+Select this to leave a comment on your selection.

-Collaborating in Real Time
+Collaborating in real time

 Everything on Google Docs lives in the cloud, so you can access it anytime, anywhere.
 When it comes to proofreading, this means you can watch someone work through your writing and see changes in real time.